To Be Innocent

 Except no one listened to Iris when she had a chance of being innocent.
 Why would anyone believe a nasty red-haired fifteen-year-old?

 Iris knew a person who would have believed her.
 He was dead now, though.
 He had the fate Iris was going to have.
-That's all that mattered now to Iris.
+There was no one to save her.

 Iris came back to reality and realized there were tears streaming down her face.
 And she was walking.
 She was cooperating with the guards.
 They were almost to the pit.